qbead/qbeadWebsite/content/book/compass.md

 The code below, which can also be found in
 [`Examples → SpinWearables → Compass →  Calibrate`](/codedoc/examples/Compass/Calibrate/Calibrate.ino.html),
-will take direct measurements from the magnetic sensor and immediately send them back to the host computer over the USB cable.
+will take direct measurements from the magnetic sensor and immediately send them back to your computer over your USB cable.
-On the host computer you can use the
+On your computer, you can use the
-`Serial Plotter` Arduino tool tool, to observe how the values change as you rotate the device.
+`Serial Plotter` Arduino tool to observe how the magnetic field values change as you rotate the device.

 ::: further-reading